 Two women arrested, one accused of punching principal at Iberville Elementary

-PLAQUEMINE — Two women were arrested the day after an Iberville Elementary basketball game that occurred on Monday, Jan.
-13 after one allegedly punched the school's principal, according to the Plaquemine Police Department.
+PLAQUEMINE — Two women were arrested Tuesday after an Iberville Elementary basketball game where one woman allegedly punched the school's principal, according to the Plaquemine Police Department.

 According to Plaquemine Police officials, one of the women, Alessia Parker, 33, had multiple children with her and one of them kept running onto the court during the game.
 Teachers and school officials attempted to stop the child from running onto the court multiple times.